F4B CORE TEAM BIOGRAPHIES

 Louis is a dual citizen of Belgium, his native country, and Switzerland, where he lives with his family.
 He holds a Master of Law from the University of Leuven (Belgium), a Master of Arts in Economics from the University of Louvain (Belgium) and a Master of Business Administration from the Johnson Graduate School of Management, Cornell University (United States).

 F4B Leadership Group member

-Robin is a director with responsibility for finance, and leads project work in natural resources, earth observation, cities and infrastructure and energy.
+Robin Smale sits on the Leadership Group at F4B and is a director with responsibility for finance, leading project work in natural resources, earth observation, cities and infrastructure and energy.
 His clients include multi-national companies, international organisations, NGOs and governments.